near-daos/sputnik-dao-contract/sputnikdao2/README.md

 Proposals is the main way to interact with the DAO.
 Each action on the DAO is done by creating and approving proposal.

+## Token voting

+DAO votes to select some token to become voting token (only can be done once, can't change later).

+User flow is next:
+- User's deposit the token into the DAO.
+- They can then choose who to delegate these tokens.
+It can be to themself or to other users to increase their vote weight.
+- When users vote for proposals, their vote is weighted by all the delegations to them.
+- Undelegating will block delegating / withdrawing until one voting period passes.
+- Undelegated tokens can be withdrawn by the user.

 ## Bounties